dhemery/dale.emery.name.dalefiction/site/content/posts/2006-11-jeremy-comes-home-chapter-4-scene-1.md

 ---
-categories:
-- Jeremy Comes Home
+title: "Jeremy Comes Home: Chapter 4, Scene 1"
 date: 2006/11/11 23:14:00
 tags:
+- Jeremy Comes Home
 - manuscript
-title: Jeremy Comes Home, Chapter 4, Scene 1
-comments: true
-published: true
-layout: post

 ---

 Officer Raymond Andollo opened the door to the interrogation room and entered with a can of Sprite and an egg salad sandwich in a triangular plastic package.
 He set them on the bare metal table in front of Jeremy.